oVirt/ovirt-site/source/feature/sr-iov.html.md

 *   IOMMU
     -   is it mandatory for SR-IOV to be supported on a host?
     -   how dows IOMMU groups effect scheduling?
+*   thinking of common UI to this a hostdev_passthrough feature.

 ### Notes